kasteve/git-practice/README.md

-# git-practice
-This is a sample repository for my work
+This is my first git project